uwuyen/KCMT-Datathon2026/README.md

 **Analysis Levels:**
 - Descriptive – What happened
-- iagnostic – Why it happened
+- Diagnostic – Why it happened
 - Predictive – What will happen
 - Prescriptive – What should be done